luoyang9/SHAD-2015-Project/README.md

 # SHAD-2015-Project
 Final Design Project Website for SHAD 2015

+GetOut! is a fitness matching website designed to match people with similar physical interests together.
+Made for the SHAD Waterloo 2015 program.

-The website was built using mainly PHP, Bootstrap, jQuery, and MySQL.
+Built using mainly PHP, Bootstrap, jQuery, and a MySQL database.

-Temporary URL: www.charliezhang.xyz/shad2015
+#####Temporary URL: www.charliezhang.xyz/shad2015

+###Features
+Matching system that matches profiles with similar interests, buddy system where you can add people to your buddy list, functional messaging system, easily edit your own interests to update your matches, upload a personal profile pic.